Education and qualifications:

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

 For me, I’m coming towards the end of my working career.
-If all goes to plan, I expect to be retired in five years’ time, after a career span of 44 years.
+If all goes to plan, I expect to be retired or working part time in two years’ time, after a career span of 44 years.

 Outside work, is there any activity you enjoy doing in your spare time that relates to engineering?
 For example, do you participate in mentoring, volunteering or membership of other engineering groups?